 You may encounter data loss while deleting the internal volume in safe mode.
 To protect you from the hassles of data loss, EaseUS Data Recovery Wizard for Mac is the one-stop solution to recover deleted files on Mac.

-It helps solve several hardcore data loss cases and recover external hard drive unmounted Mac, including photos, documents, videos, emails, etc. The best features of EaseUS Data Recovery Wizard for Mac are the following:
+It helps solve several hardcore data loss cases and recover internal hard drive unmounted Mac, including photos, documents, videos, emails, etc. The best features of EaseUS Data Recovery Wizard for Mac are the following:

 - Recover emptied Trash Mac.